ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I wanted to work with kids in some capacity and to be able to make an impact and find fulfillment and fun in a career.
-I found speech pathology after doing research into special education and shadowed some speech therapists before starting college.
+I wanted to work with kids in some capacity, make an impact, find fulfillment, and have fun in a career.
+I found speech pathology after researching special education and shadowed some speech therapists before starting college.

 What made you desire to become a Capernaum team member?